The question that truly defines a boat

 There is a question that rarely comes up, and it is almost never “efficiency at sea” when someone is considering buying a boat.
 It does not appear in brochures, it rarely emerges in the first conversation with the salesperson, and yet, over time, it becomes the only one that truly matters.

-It is not how many knots it can reach, nor the installed power, nor its length overall.
-The question is different, simpler and far more revealing: how long can an owner keep sailing before the boat begins to condition them?
+It is not about how many knots it can reach, nor the installed power, nor the metres of length.
+The question is another one, simpler and far more revealing: how long can an owner navigate before the boat itself starts to condition them?

-Because there are designs that, after a few hours, stop being an instrument of freedom and become a responsibility.
-And that transition, which no technical sheet ever announces, is exactly what separates a boat designed to impress from one designed to sail.
+Because there are designs that, after a few hours, cease to be an instrument of freedom and become a responsibility.
+And that transition, which no one announces in the technical specifications, is exactly what separates a boat designed to impress from one designed to navigate.

 The difference that appears with the hours

 At sea, it is a boundary.
-It determines how far you can go, how much margin you have when the weather changes, and how long a boat can remain on the water before depending on a refuelling point.
+It determines how far one can go, with what margin decisions can be made when the weather changes, and how long a boat can remain on the water before depending on a refuelling point.

-An efficient design does not eliminate that boundary, but it moves it far enough for it to stop being a constant concern.
-And that difference at sea, which may seem small on paper, radically changes the relationship between the owner and the boat.
+An efficient design does not eliminate that boundary, but it shifts it far enough for it to stop being a constant concern.
+And that difference at sea, which on paper may seem small, radically changes the relationship between the owner and their boat.

 It is not measured in litres per hour or in top-speed knots.
 A well-resolved design reduces all of that.
 It does not eliminate it, but it reduces it.
 And at the end of a long day, the difference is felt in a way that needs no explanation: there is no sense of having fought against the boat to arrive.
 The boat has done what it was meant to do, and the owner has been free to sail.

 It may seem like a minor distinction, but it is not.
-It is exactly the difference between a boat designed for the first day and one designed so that the twentieth day on the water feels as good as the first.
-That does not appear in brochures, but it is the only thing that truly endures.
+It is exactly the difference between a boat designed for the first day and one designed so that the twentieth day on the water is just as good as the first.
+That does not appear in the catalogues, but it is the only thing that truly lasts.